Energy Storage Project:

 Safety is Priority #1

-Safety is central to the design, construction, and operation of every BESS.
-They are governed by well-established safety codes and must meet strict requirements before being permitted.
+Safety is central to the design, construction, and operation of every battery energy storage system (BESS).
+Systems are governed by well-established safety codes and must meet strict requirements before they are permitted.

 All BESS are remotely monitored, have built-in fire protection features, have a site-specific Emergency Response Plan (ERP), and are regularly inspected and maintained.